 The Association provides services to its members, as well as colleges and universities seeking to establish Graduate Liberal Studies programs, and students seeking information about existing programs.
 The association is a community dedicated to interdisciplinary adult learning and supports its members in a variety of ways.
-Through workshops, conferences, listserv communications, publications, and an annual newsletter, the association enables members to come together to address the practical issues in directing their programs, from advising students to developing curricula, from recruitment to assessment.
+Through workshops, conferences, listserv communications, and publications, the association enables members to come together to address the practical issues in directing their programs, from advising students to developing curricula, from recruitment to assessment.

-Our Annual Conference explores issues of both academic and societal concern, and offer students and faculty opportunities to present their research.
+Our Annual Conference explores issues of both academic and societal concern, and offers students and faculty opportunities to present their research.